Joe Woodley

 Joe Woodley is an American college football coach.
-He is the head football coach for Drake University, a position he has held since 2025.
-He was the head football coach for Grand View University from 2019 to 2024—winning a national championship in his final season.
+He is an assistant coach for Rutgers University, a position he has held since 2026.
+Previously, he was the head football coach at Drake University for one season, in 2025.
+Woodley served the head football coach for Grand View University from 2019 to 2024—winning the NAIA national championship in his final season.
 Woodley was an assistant coach at Grand View from 2008 to 2018 under his father, Mike Woodley, who was the first head coach for the program.
-The younger Woodley played college football as a linebacker at Iowa State University and was co-captain of the 2003 Iowa State Cyclones football team.
+The younger Woodley played college football as a linebacker at Iowa State University and was co-captain of the Cyclones' 2003 team.